Healing herbs from the hedgerow - with Sarah Atkinson Medical Herbalist

 Beacon Tarn and Fell - 3 - 3.5 hours, quite a different walk over boggy peaty ground with some gentle climbing involved.
 The plants on this walk all enjoy acid conditions, there is an impressive display of bog bean in some of the pools around the tarn.
 This is a good walk for a hot day, the fells usually find a breeze from some where and a swim in the tarn will also help to cool you off - it's not as cold as you might think.

-I've been a practicing medical herbalist for over twenty years.
+I've been a practicing medical herbalist for over twenty five years.
 The idea for the Medicine Garden has gradually germinated over this time.

 During the process I've found that the emphasis of my consultation has changed, from focusing totally on the herbs to looking very much at what people eat and drink.
 This, combined with listening to peoples life stories has made my approach to dis-ease much more holistic, which benefits my patients by giving them more control over their health.